Production function estimation using subjective expectations data: Data

-Inclusion in the subsample of MES data we use in the majority of our analysis is conditioned on responding to all MES expectations questions and having adequate observations of turnover, capital, employment, intermediates and investment to implement the OP, LP and ACF estimators.
-To allow for parameter heterogeneity by sector, we confine attention to three industries defined using the UK's Standard Industrial Classification (SIC): `electronics' consists of firms that manufacture computer electronic and optical products or electrical equipment (SIC groups 26 and 27 respectively); `retail' consists of firms in the wholesale and retail trade except motor vehicles and motor cycles (SIC groups 46 and 47 respectively); and `restaurants' consists of firms who conduct food and beverage serving activities (SIC group 56).\footnote{These industries were selected as they are among the largest in the MES and provide examples of manufacturing as well as service activities.
-We have also estimated pooling across all industries.}
+Inclusion in the subsample of MES data we use in the majority of our analysis is conditioned on responding to all MES expectations questions and having adequate observations of sales, capital, employment, intermediates and investment to implement the OP, LP and ACF estimators.\footnote{Both the 2017 and 2020 MES contain a limited number of what appear to be data entry errors in sales and employment.
+We identify these by calculating ratios of sales to employment and comparing these with equivalent ratios observed in the ABS.
+We identify spurious observations as those whose sales-employment ratios differ across the MES and the ABS by a factor of two \emph{and} with year-to-year growth in their MES sales-employment ratio in the top 5\% of the distribution.
+These observations are dropped from our analysis.} To allow for parameter heterogeneity by sector, we confine attention to three industries defined using the UK's Standard Industrial Classification (SIC): ``electronics'' consists of firms that manufacture computer electronic and optical products or electrical equipment (SIC groups 26 and 27 respectively); ``retail'' consists of firms in the wholesale and retail trade except motor vehicles and motorcycles (SIC groups 46 and 47 respectively); and ``restaurants'' consists of firms who conduct food and beverage serving activities (SIC group 56).
+These industries were selected as they are among the largest in the MES and provide examples of manufacturing as well as service activities.

-Table \ref{tab:mes_sumstats} summarises the characteristics of the MES analysis subsample, across all industries (first panel), and the industries we focus on (subsequent panels).
+Table \ref{tab:mes_sumstats} summarizes the characteristics of the MES analysis subsample in terms of means, standard deviations and (fuzzy) medians.
+We show these for the whole MES across all industries (first panel), and the three industries we focus on (subsequent panels).
 Relative to the combined sample, electronics firms are smaller in terms of inputs and output.
-Firms in the retail sector are relatively similar in size to the overall non-financial private sector economy, whereas restaurants are larger than average in terms of employment but smaller in terms of gross and net output indicating this sector is relatively labor intensive.
+Firms in the retail sector are relatively similar in size to the overall non-financial private sector economy, whereas restaurants are larger than average in terms of employment but smaller in terms of sales and value added, indicating this sector is relatively labor intensive.

-\subsection{Subjective expectations}
+\subsection{Subjective Expectations}